tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 TiKV provides two types of APIs for developers:
 - The Raw Key-Value API

-    If your application scenario does not need distributed transactions or MVCC (Multi-Version Concurrency Control) and only need to guarantee the atomicity towards one key, you can use the Raw Key-Value API.
+    If your application scenario does not need distributed transactions or MVCC (Multi-Version Concurrency Control) and only needs to guarantee the atomicity towards one key, you can use the Raw Key-Value API.

 - The Transactional Key-Value API